Ever Dreamed Of Scoring from A Corner Kick?

+I don't know about lots of goals but it is most definitely an attacking threat that no opposing team takes likely.
 Teams that may lack technical ability or the ability to create their own goal from the run of play can use this and other set pieces to compensate for their lack of offence.

-Can You Score Directly From a Corner Kick?
+Can You Score Directly From A Corner Kick?

 According to rule, of course.
 I've had teammates who have scored directly off of a corner without touching anybody and going straight in.

 You'll obviously need to put a bend on the ball for it to go in and you'll need some luck or a keeper that's out of his mind but absolutely it has and can be done.

-Who Should Line Up to Head the Ball?
-Attackers or Defenders?
+Who Should Line Up To Head The Ball?
+Attackers Or Defenders?

 Generally the best head ball winners on any team or the centre backs (the reason they play the position) so they generally like to go forward and challenge for the ball.

-- Service is everything, make sure you hit the ball from this set piece with power
+- Service is everything, make sure you hit the ball from this set piece with power.

-- Don't get in too early if your attacking the ball, time your run and know the best time to meet the ball
+- Don't get in too early if your attacking the ball, time your run and know the best time to meet the ball.

-- Over 70% of all corners are scored near post so make sure to have runs to facilitate this
+- Over 70% of all corners are scored near post so make sure to have runs to facilitate this.

-- Keep the ball away from the keeper, the best way to do this is to hit it with pace between the pk spot and top of the six yard box making it difficult for the keeper to reach it
+- Keep the ball away from the keeper, the best way to do this is to hit it with pace between the pk spot and top of the six yard box making it difficult for the keeper to reach it.

-- Most teams put a player defending the short near post so make sure to get it over that player
+- Most teams put a player defending the short near post so make sure to get it over that player.

 - Trust your teammates runs and do your job.